 If you cannot find an official diagnosis in your records, call your physician and take whatever steps are necessary to make sure it gets documented in a medical note before you submit your VA claim.

-#3 Most Important in filling a VA Claim: Life Impact
+#3 Most Important in Filing a VA Claim: Medical Nexus

 This is where the VA wants to know the answer to the question, how does this disability impact you today?